ugurcanatas/musical-doodle/README.md

 ### Dependencies
 ```
 - [axios]: used for fetching data.
 (Can be replaced with javascript fetch API)
-- [uuid]: used in nested tree elements rather than using index value.
 - [vuetify]: UI components
 ```